tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

   object.
-* *Extract Feature Edges* check box marks whether Feature Edges (sharp edges) are to be extracted into eMesh format from this object (done by running the *featureSurfaces* OpenFOAM utility).
+* *Extract Feature Edges* check box marks whether Feature Edges (sharp edges) are to be extracted into eMesh format from this object (done by running the *surfaceFeatureExtract* or *surfaceFeatures* OpenFOAM utility).
 If Feature Edges are extracted, then they are also assumed to be included for Feature Edge Snapping in SnappyHexMesh.
 * *Feature Edge Level* defines a separate cell refinement level for Feature Edges.
 * *Face Zone Type* decides the type of face zones that are to be